reindexer

 Actions

-There are also a few actions available to interact with async repliication via reindexer tool or web interface.
+There are also a few actions available to interact with async replication via reindexer tool or web interface.

 Reindexer> \upsert #config { "type":"action","action":{ "command":"restart_replication" } }